actris-cloudnet/cloudnetpy/paper/paper.md

 While the concept is solid proven, more robust and operational system is called for.
-In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook].
-The Cloudnet framework will be used to process ACTRIS cloud cloud remote sensing data.
+In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where the Cloudnet framework is used to process gigabytes of cloud cloud remote sensing data per day in near real time.
 ACTRIS is moving into implementation phase in 2020 and is supposed to be fully operational in 2025.

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.
 CloudnetPy covers the full Cloudnet processing chain starting from the raw